 - Structured time away from the computer in which you investigate material for class assignments such as world events, social issues, and your own experiences and interests

 You may register for one course per session from our website.
 Registration is on a first-come, first-served basis.
-Registrations are accepted in the order in which they are received.
-Save $300 when you register by March 15.
+Early registration is strongly encouraged.

 Students enrolled earn grades and three college credits upon successful completion of the program.
 We strongly recommend that participants consult an academic advisor at their home institution for further details of approval, transfer, and fulfillment of graduation requirements.

 Academic Transcript Request

 The New School has authorized the National Student Clearinghouse to provide transcript ordering via the Web.
 During the pandemic, only official PDF copies of New School transcripts will be issued.
 Official PDF transcripts are free of charge.

 After you request your transcript from the National Student Clearinghouse, your transcript will be mailed electronically to you or another recipient, such as a university, that you have designated.
 If you are sending your transcript to a college or university, make sure the school accepts electronic PDF transcripts as official, and keep in mind the following when ordering:

 - The transcript link for the requestor has a 30-day time limit.